LaunchCodeEducation/java-web-development/src/assignments/new-techjobs-oo.rst

 To turn in your assignment and get credit, follow the :ref:`submission instructions <how-to-submit-work>`.

-Refactoring JobData class.
+..
+TODO: Refactoring JobData class?

-Testing...
-ID generator, .equals.

-TDD to build toString method.